 mustard seeds and green food coloring is used as a condiment in

-Japanese restaurants, even in Japan, because real
+Japanese sushi bars, even in Japan, because real

-Wasabi is so costly.
+Wasabi is so costly and perishable.

 Details and Cooking.